mariberg/terraform-beginner-bootcamp-2023/README.md

 ### Weekly Journals

-The journal directory contains a weekly journal covering topics that were covered during each week:
+The journal directory contains a weekly journal covering topics that were covered during each week of the bootcamp:

 - [Week 0 Journal](journal/week0.md)
 - [Week 1 Journal](journal/week1.md)